kubeflow/examples/xgboost/README.md

 ## Model Training

-You can perform model training by running the following command
+Once you have performed `docker build` you should be able to see the images by running `docker images`.
+Get the `IMAGE_ID` for the image `seldonio/housingserve` and run the training by issuing the following command

 ```
 docker run -v /tmp/ames/:/model/ames -it $IMAGE_ID --train-input examples/xgboost/ames_dataset/train.csv \